John Seigenthaler: Journalism

 Seigenthaler began his career in journalism as a police beat reporter in The Tennessean city room after his uncle encouraged an editor about his talent.
 Seigenthaler gradually established himself on the staff among the heavy competition that included future standout journalists David Halberstam and Tom Wicker.

-He first gained prominence in November 1953 when he tracked down the former Thomas C. Buntin and his wife.
+He first gained prominence in November 1953 when he tracked down the former Thomas C. Buntin and his wife, who had gone missing 22 years earlier.
 The case involved the son of a wealthy Nashville business owner who had disappeared in September 1931, followed six weeks later by the disappearance of his secretary.
 Seigenthaler was sent to Texas by The Tennessean after reports surfaced that Buntin (now known as Thomas D. Palmer) was living somewhere in Texas.
 While investigating in Orange, Texas, Seigenthaler saw an older man step off a bus.
 Noting the man's distinctive left ear, Seigenthaler followed him home.
 After three further days of investigation, he returned to the home, where he confirmed the identities of Buntin/Palmer, his wife, the former Betty McCuddy, and their six children.
 Seigenthaler won a National Headliner Award for the story.

 Less than a year later, on October 5, 1954, Seigenthaler again made national news for saving a suicidal man from jumping off the Shelby Street Bridge in Nashville.
 Gene Bradford Williams had called The Tennessean saying he would jump and for the newspaper to "send a reporter and photographer if you want a story."
 After talking to Williams at the bridge for 40 minutes, Seigenthaler watched the man begin to attempt his 100-foot plunge off the bridge railing.
 Grabbing hold of his collar, Seigenthaler and police saved the man from falling into the Cumberland River.
 Williams muttered, "I'll never forgive you" to Seigenthaler.
 On April 29, 2014, the bridge was renamed the John Seigenthaler Pedestrian Bridge.

 In July 1957, Seigenthaler began a battle to eliminate corruption within the local branch of the Teamsters, noting the criminal backgrounds of key employees, along with the use of intimidation in keeping news of certain union activities quiet.
 During this period, he contacted Dave Beck and Jimmy Hoffa, both top Teamsters officials, but the two men ignored Seigenthaler's queries.
 His series of articles resulted in the impeachment trial of Chattanooga Criminal Court Judge Ralston Schoolfield.

 Seigenthaler took a one-year sabbatical from The Tennessean in 1958 to participate in Harvard University's prestigious Nieman Fellowship program.
 Upon returning to The Tennessean, Seigenthaler became an assistant city editor and special assignment reporter.